geralq/BIG-DATA/README.md

 There is implementation using Python's dictionary data structure in branch **dictionary**

 Implementation using SQLAlchemy library and PostgreSQL database can be found in branch **sqlalchemy**

+Implementation using SQLite3 library can be found in branch **sqlite3**